hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2021-12-20-why-is-spatial-modelling-important.markdown

 ---
 <br/>
 ### How to Model Spatial-Temporal Phenomena?
-In other words, how to do spatial modeling?
 An simple answer is: we use statistical models.
 How to use statistical models?
 There is no simple answer.
 I will write a series of blogs to share what I am learning on this topic.
-But the spatial-temporal statistics book has illustrated why the model has to be statistical.
+Why the model has to be statistical.
 >The primary reason comes from the uncertainty resulting from incomplete knowledge of the science and of the mechanisms driving a spatio-temporal phenomenon.
 In particular, statistical spatio-temporal models give us the ability to model components in a physical system that appear to be random and, even if they are not, the models are useful if they result in accurate and precise predictions.
 Such models introduce the notion of uncertainty, but they are able to do so without obscuring the salient trends or regularities of the underlying process (that are typically of primary interest).

- The book gave an example about rainfall to illustrate this point.
 > Take, for instance, the raindrops falling on a surface; to predict exactly where and when each drop will fall would require an inconceivably complex, deterministic, meteorological model, incorporating air pressure, wind speed, water-droplet formation, and so on.
 A model of this sort at a large spatial scale is not only infeasible but also unnecessary for many purposes.
 By studying the temporal intensity of drops on a regular spatial grid, one can test for spatio-temporal interaction or look for dynamic changes in spatial intensity (given in units of “per area”) for each cell of the grid.
 The way in which the intensity evolves over time may reveal something about the driving mechanisms (e.g., wind vectors) and be useful for prediction, even though the exact location and time of each incident raindrop is uncertain.